How-to write a good sales email?

-In general, asking a question in your subject line is a fine ice-breaker as long as you do it right.
-Don’t ask random or eccentric questions just to provoke your prospects into opening emails and then throw a sales pitch at them.
-Be relevant and keep your subject line consistent with the purpose of your email and offer.
+In general, asking a question in your subject line is fine as an ice-breaker, providing you do it right.
+Don’t ask random or eccentric questions just to provoke prospects into opening emails so you can throw a sales pitch at them.
+Be relevant and keep your subject line consistent with the purpose of your offer.

 - [ProspectName], what do you think?